small-cactus/Jarvis-ChatGPT-VoiceAssistant/.github/README.md

 # 🎙️ JarvisChatGPT

-**JarvisChatGPT**, affectionately known as **Jarvis**, is a state-of-the-art voice assistant powered by the same techonology as ChatGPT.
-It's built to be simple.
+**JarvisChatGPT**, or **Jarvis**, is a state-of-the-art voice assistant powered by the same techonology as ChatGPT.
+It's built to be simple and conversational.

 By default, Jarvis utilizes the **GPT-3.5-Turbo** model.
 However, if you fancy an upgrade, you can easily transition to **GPT-4** via the `main.py` file.